Welcome to the Art Gallery at the Orinda Library

 Beck is showing about 20 works, most of them botanicals.
 Much of her work has a painterly quality because she often prints her photographs on Japanese Washi paper.

 Whitchurch is exhibiting 35 pieces which display her technique of giving fused glass the look of blown glass.

 The botanical artists of NCaLSBA visited the island of Alcatraz to obtain plant samples to create the drawings and paintings that comprise the florilegium that they are displaying.
 A florilegium is a collection of drawings of the plants that exist in a particular location.
 On June 3rd at 3:00 pm, three of the featured artists, Lyn Dahl, Sally Petru and Catherine Watters, will host a presentation about the project that includes a question and answer period.
 The artists put in 50-100 hours for each of their 127 drawings and paintings of “survivor plants” on Alcatraz.
 These plants date back to the Victorian era when the island was first used by government.
 Volunteer gardeners took ten years to clear weeds and debris from the old gardens that revealed a legacy of floral beauty for all to enjoy.

-May Exhibit: Pam Glover and Glover Plein Air Group
+May 2017 Exhibit: Pam Glover & The Glover Group – Plein Air Extraordinaire

-By special arrangement, these works will also available for purchase through the Lamorinda Arts Council.
+By special arrangement, these works are available for purchase through the Lamorinda Arts Council.
 Click here to purchase one of these one of a kind pieces of history.

 In addition, fifteen of the twenty members of The Glover Group are exhibiting a total of fifty plein air paintings throughout the rest of the gallery.
 Former students of Pam Glover, the members of The Glover Group go on location in the open air to paint their works in her tradition.